 As = M /(0.87 fyk z)

 The required area of reinforcement can now be calculated.
-For convenience for hand calculations, tables of values of z/d according to K are published, for instance in Concise Eurocode 2 and in How to Design Concrete Structures using Eurocode 2, page 27, table 5.
+For convenience for hand calculations, tables of values of z/d according to K are published, for instance in Concise Eurocode 2 and in How to Design Concrete Structures using Eurocode 2, page 33, Table 5.

 Limiting neutral axis depth

-As a beam experiences more moment, it is often considered good practice to limit the depth of the neutral axis to avoid ‘over-reinforcement’ (i.e. to ensure that the reinforcement is still behaving elastically at failure).
+As a beam experiences more moment, it is often considered good practice to limit the depth of the neutral axis to avoid ‘over-reinforcement’ (i.e. to ensure that the reinforcement has passed its yield point).
 This is not a Eurocode 2 requirement and is not accepted by all engineers.
 A limiting value for K can be calculated (denoted K’) as follows.

 ecu3 = 0.0035 = Concrete strain (from EN1992-1-1 Table 3.1)